itinero/docs/docs/itinero/development/index.md

 *this is currently unreleased*
 STATUS: **Planned**
-ETA: **01-07-2020**
+ETA: **31-12-2019**

 This package adds transit routing capabilities to Itinero.
 This is still in development here:

 https://github.com/openplannerteam/itinero-transit

-A prelease version is already available but we need to use lessons learned from building this to finalizing the API.
-We still have the following main TODOs before a release:
+A prelease version is already available but we still have the following main TODOs before a release:
-- Finalizing the API design: We need to get a better feel of how the library is going to be used and design the API accordingly.
 - Implementing a better scaling connections db: The current database gets too big when there are too many dates loaded and 90% of connections repeat themselves.
 - Add support to load GTFS directly: We use [linked-connections](https://linkedconnections.org/), this is the way to go, but we know users will ask for GTFS-support.
+- Refactor the IO.OSM package, remove Itinero2 from the package and move this capability elsewhere.
+- Add a new package to support intermodal routing based on Itinero1.

 ## Itinero.IO.Osm.Tiles